BorelEnzo/BorelEnzo.github.io/CTFs/red_pwn_19/ghast/index.md

 ![register](register.png)

-One you can access once register, allowing you to publish a ghast:
+One you can access once registered, allowing you to publish a ghast:

 ![publish](publish.png)